-The implementation of the Portals alternative would result in moderate to major beneficial and negligible to minor adverse short- and long-term local impacts on the cultural landscape at the Memorial.
+The implementation of the Portals alternative would result in moderate to major beneficial and negligible to moderate adverse shortand long-term local impacts on the cultural landscape at the Memorial.
 These impacts, in particular the increased wear and tear on the Memorial landscape as a result of higher visitation levels, could contribute to a minor short-term local adverse cumulative impact, when considered together with the residential, mixed-use, and commercial developments that are planned and underway in downtown St. Louis.

-CONCLUSION AND IMPAIRMENT FINDING The Portals alternative may result in local negligible to minor long-term adverse and moderate to major long-term beneficial impacts on the cultural landscape at Jefferson National Expansion Memorial.
-Under Section 106, there would be no adverse effect on the Memorial landscape.
-In addition, there would be no impairment of the historic landscape as a result of the Portals alternative.
+The Portals alternative may result in local negligible to moderate long-term adverse and moderate to major long-term beneficial impacts on the cultural landscape at Jefferson National Expansion Memorial.
+There could be an adverse effect under Section 106, but this would not lead to impairment of the cultural landscape.